luxdao/ui-automation/README.md

 # Decent UI Automation

-This project provides a robust setup for running automated UI regression tests on the Decent webapp using Selenium WebDriver.
+This project provides a setup for running automated UI regression tests on the Decent webapp using Selenium WebDriver.
 The project uses TypeScript as the primary coding language.

+NOTE: Tests are currently run in parallel to reduce runtime.
+The number of parallel tests run is configurable in `test-settings.ts`.

 ## Getting Started